Andrew-Sherwin/ECE445/Notebooks/Andrew/README.md

 contains cutouts for the high voltage.
 I spent the whole night doing this and finished early in the morning.

+![A computer screen shot of a circuit board Description automatically generated](./myMediaFolder/media/image30.png){width="6.5in" height="4.577083333333333in"}

 **Monday, April 8, 2024**

 **Objective: Talk to machine shop about our project**